Marco Gonzales: Personal life

 Gonzales' father, Frank, played baseball at La Junta High School in La Junta, Colorado, leading it to a state championship in the 1980s.
 He went on to pitch at Colorado State University and was drafted in the 16th round by the Detroit Tigers in 1989.
-He then played about ten years in the minor leagues, coached high school, and continued as a pitching coach for the Colorado Rockies’ Class A minor-league club, before being named Head Coach of the independent Pioneer League club Northern Colorado Owlz in 2023.
-Gonzales' mother, Gina, is a firefighter; his brother Alex also plays baseball for Gonzales' alma mater, Rocky Mountain High School.
+He then played about ten years in the minor leagues, coached high school, and continued as a pitching coach for the Colorado Rockies’ Class A minor-league club, before being named manager of the independent Pioneer League club Northern Colorado Owlz in 2023.
+Gonzales' mother is a firefighter.
+His brother also played baseball for Rocky Mountain High School.
 Gonzales grew up a Colorado Rockies fan.

-Gonzales and his wife, Monica, married in 2015.
-They welcomed their first child, a daughter, in June 2021.
+Gonzales and his wife married in 2015.
+They welcomed their first child in June 2021.
 They live in Seattle year-round.

-His ancestry is a mixture of Mexican, Spanish, Italian and Native American.
+Gonzales' is a mixture of Mexican, Spanish, Italian, and Native American.